covid19-bh-machine-learning/master/report/paper.md

 Given the high similarity of the sequences, both at the aminoacid as well as the nucleotide levels, a key question arises as to how to identify features of interest across the different sequences, such that the underling structure of the viral evolutionary story can be highlighted.

-In order to address this question, the Machine Learning group of the [COVID-19 Biohackathon](https://github.com/virtual-biohackathons/covid-19-bh20), defined the following tasks:
+In order to address this question, the machine learning group of the [COVID-19 Biohackathon](https://github.com/virtual-biohackathons/covid-19-bh20), defined the following tasks:

 - Identification of the potential features at the nucleotide level based on the k-mers, for various _k_ values.
 - Identification of the potential features at the aminoacid level, based on the AA frequencies, across various word sizes.